dantard/qrgrading/README.md

 Generally, the number is the date of the exam.
 If the scripts is called without the `-d` option, the current date will be used.

+Once created the workspace, the source directory will contain a file called `qrgrading.sty` which is the style file used to generate the exams and another file called `main.tex` which is a sample exam.

 ### Preparing the exam

 The following is preparing the exam.
 The source files must be in the `source` directory.